Leipzig-LandAtmInt/EO4BK-WP1-P1/README.md

   JOBS+=($!)  # Store PID of background job

-  # Wait if running jobs reach the number of cores
   if (( ${#JOBS[@]} >= MAX_PROCS )); then
     wait -n  # Wait for any job to finish before continuing
     # Remove completed job PIDs from the array